-Use - "moha30" coupon code to avail 30% Discount ( Excluding offer products & Kits ).
+Use - "moha25" coupon code to avail 25% Discount ( Excluding offer products & Kits ).

-Skin is our first line of defence against dirt, pollution, microbes and keeping it healthy helps maintain our overall health too and vice-versa. moha: SOS Campaign aims at increasing awareness around skin health, and the importance of proper skincare with the use of natural herbal skincare products which not only are gentle to the skin but are also safe.
+Your skin and hair are true reflections of your overall health.
+Skin is also the first line of defense against dirt, pollution, microbes and keeping it healthy helps maintain our overall health too. moha: SAVE OUR SKIN Campaign aims at increasing awareness around the skin, hair and overall health, and the importance of proper skincare & haircare with the right practices, healthy diet and use of natural herbal skin care products which not only are gentle to the skin but are also safe.

-This campaign brings you all the expert advice from a well-known dermatologist and aesthetician, An Ayurveda expert and also a well-known yoga practitioner to help you decode the ways to improve skin and hair health.
+Moha: SOS will bring you expert advice from a well-known Dermatologist and Aesthetician, an Ayurveda expert, a well-known Yoga practitioner, a professional Make-Up Artist and many more to help you decode the ways to improve skin and hair health.
 It is designed to facilitate advice sharing for women and focus on skin and hair health.
-All are invited to join us for live interaction with the experts on Instagram every Friday, Saturday & Sunday.
+All are invited to join us for live interaction with the experts on Instagram every Friday and Saturday.

 DR MALAVIKA KOHLI